pnill/T4_Research/Classes/CTurok4Game.md

 I don't know a ton of about what's happening here and the current T4MP_V2 code probably references anything to do with this incorrectly.

 ## Constructor
 The CTurok4Game object is created using a `MakeGame` call called within `QuagMain`.
 The game allocates a total of 0x1258 bytes for it, and assigns the result of the constructor/initialization to `g_Turok4Game` which is later referenced all throughout the engine.
+The actual class name is `CTurokGame`, and the global is `g_TurokGame` discovered after discovering a build with RTTI.

 ```cpp
 CTurok4Game *__cdecl MakeGame(CIndexedStringGroup *a1)